mvsmal/SaturnFramework-docs/docs/api/controller.md

 ## Controller builder

-Computation expression used to create Saturn controllers - abstraction representing REST-ish enpoint for serving HTML views or returning data.
+Computation expression used to create Saturn controllers - abstraction representing REST-ish endpoint for serving HTML views or returning data.
 It supports:

 * set of predefined actions that are automatically mapped to the enpoints following standard conventions
 * embedding sub-controllers for modeling one-to-many relationships